Herover/peertube-plugin-subtitle-editor/README.md

 Check the `.eslintrc.json` for special linting rules that I recommand (for example `"@typescript-eslint/no-unused-vars": [2, {"argsIgnorePattern": "^_"}]` that allow you to prefix unused arguments with `_`).

+Note: there is linting for both Typescript and SCSS files.

 ## ESBuild vs Typescript